Table of Contents

 Lice or fleas can spread this infection to dogs.
 Cats can consume fleas that have

 these tapeworm larvae on them when they brush themselves.
 In the cat’s intestine, the larvae then grow into adult worms.
-The small intestine is where tapeworms normally take up residence.
+The small intestine is where tapeworms typically take up residence.

 Cats who seek and consume the meat of small rodents like mice, rats, or squirrels